layka-pacheco-classes/quick-intro-do-git-github/README.md

 ### Cloning

 When a _repository_ is created with _GitHub_, it is stored remotely in Narnia (aka The ☁️).
 You can clone a _repository_ to create a local copy on your computer (your Precious!) and then use _Git_ to sync the two.
-This makes it easier to fix issues add/or remove files as well as add larger commits (your comments on specific changes your have made).
+This makes it easier to fix issues add/or remove files as well as add larger commits (your comments on specific changes you have made).
 You can also use the editing tool of your choice (like _VSC_) as opposed to the _GitHub User Interface_ (this page you are looking at right now).
 Cloning a repository also pulls down all the repository data that _GitHub_ has at that point in time, including all versions of every file and folder for the project!
 This can be helpful if you experiment with your project **and then realize you liked a previous version more**.
 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Committing & Pushing